 “There are two sorts of change afoot – things which are in the Health and Social Care Act 2012 or other legislation, but which are simply being ignored or changed on the ground; and new ideas which don’t figure anywhere in the Health and Social Care Act 2012 or other NHS legislation, but which are being done anyway.”

-A group of health campaigners, including Stephen Hawking, are currently seeking a judicial review of accountable care systems, this time arguing that the government has failed to lay its proposals before both the public and parliament and so is acting “beneath the statutory radar” in what’s described as a reorganisation by stealth.
+A group of health campaigners that included Stephen Hawking before his death are currently seeking a judicial review of accountable care systems, this time arguing that the government has failed to lay its proposals before both the public and parliament and so is acting “beneath the statutory radar” in what’s described as a reorganisation by stealth.

 Increased privatisation of the NHS: With ACOs, the boundary between what is done by CCGs and providers will shift: ACOs will be non-NHS bodies that will allow private companies a significant new role in the planning and commissioning of services, as well as their delivery, so escalating NHS privatisation.
 The single, large-scale contract that characterises ACOs will be immensely attractive to the private sector, especially as it makes it possible for multiple services to be put on the international market, allowing wholesale privatisation at one fell swoop.
 According to specialists writing for the British Medical Journal,

 Behind the ACO it appears that there will be a network of companies—such as large providers, sub contractors, insurance companies, and property companies.

 By and large, individual ST Partnerships have no expertise in setting up accountable care systems and so they are spending significant sums of public money on advice from private consultancy firms, like Capita.
 One can only guess the extent to which these firms shape the new systems with their own interests in mind.

 Some fear that accountable care models will in themselves provide a structure that, in future, will facilitate the introduction of private health insurers.
 Notably, with ACOs in the US, the single contract is held by a public or private insurer.